About the Scottish Episcopal Church

 The Chapel of St Mary the Virgin, Ullapool, is housed in the ground floor of a house that is situated in the centre of the village.

-On the first floor there is a furnished three-bedroom flat.
+On the first floor there is a furnished two-bedroom flat.
 This is made available to Clergy, Church workers and small Church groups for retreat, quiet time and those wanting "time out".

 If you would like further details please contact;